Skip to content

 Field Description

-Netplan Configuration The machine's Netplan YAML configuration displayed in a code editor
+Netplan Configuration The machine's Netplan YAML configuration displayed in a read-only code editor.

 NAT & STUN Configuration